ZouariOmar/hashhash-books/Cyber Security/doc/notes.md

 - **Apache**: The most widely used web server software.
 Developed and maintained by Apache Software Foundation, Apache is an open source software available for free.
 - **CVE**: Common Vulnerabilities and Exposures (CVE), this term is given to a publicly disclosed vulnerability
 - **PoC**: A Proof of Concept is often a piece of code or an application that is used to demonstrate an idea or theory is possible.
 Proof of Concepts are often used to demonstrate vulnerabilities
+- **Linux** is a command line operating system based on unix.
+There are multiple operating systems that are based on Linux.

 ## Search Skills